tsmx/nodejs-tutorial/README.md

 This tutorial is provided under the permissive MIT license.
 So feel free to use it as a starting point for your own projects of any favour (commercial, non-commercial, whatever...).

-Many 3rd party libraraies and tools are used here.
+Many 3rd party libraries and tools are demonstrated and used here.
 It is your responsibility to check the licensing of any used 3rd party library and tool in this tutorial and decide on your own if it fits to your special use-case.